tryolabs/aws-workshop/workshop/set-up-users.md

 4. Search for: `AdministratorAccess`, check it and click next.
 Of course, in a real use case, you would design or use a policy with more restricted access.
 5. Click on Download CSV.

 In the downloaded file, you can find the access key id and the secret access key.
-You’ll need them to [configure your AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in your computer.
+You’ll need them to [configure your AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in your computer (read the _Quick Setup_ section).
 If you don’t have AWS CLI installed yet, you can do it following [these steps](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

+By default, the `aws` command uses a `default` profile.
+If you want, you can have multiple [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 ---
 **Extra mile**: set the `ViewOnlyAccess` permissions to the user with programmatic access.
 Double points if you do it with the CLI.